-Jim Morrison was documented as having a bohemian lifestyle where he never settled down anywhere.
+Jim was documented as having a bohemian lifestyle where he never settled down anywhere.

-In fact, he even moved to Paris, away from all of his bandmates right before his death.
+In fact, he moved all the way to Paris, away from all of his bandmates right before his death.

 During the onset of the Cold War, the United States military had to ramp up deployments to deter the communist threat.

 Countries like South Korea, Japan, and South Vietnam required US consultation and assistance to resist the Soviet Union’s iron grasp.

 It is very easy to imagine that Jim had to frequently relocate during his youth because of his father’s role as a high-ranking Admiral.

 To make matters worse, his father was probably never present at home because of his demanding job.